 Because the biggest challenge of the bathroom is that a lot of people need to share it and it's a small space, keeping it all organized and neat goes a long way toward keeping it clean.

-By dividing the bathroom into the following activity centers and organizing each in turn, we can make even the most compact bathroom beautifully functional.
+By dividing the bathroom into activity centers and organizing each, we can make even the most compact bathroom beautifully functional.

 Certainly, get rid of anything that's just decorative and serves no useful function for you or the kids.
 Keeping bathroom counter clutter to a minimum will help you and the kids maximize time spent here in the morning's mad dash.